Weddings, Baptisms, Funerals, Fees

 Arranging a service

-If you make the funeral arrangements directly with the funeral director, they will contact the Vicar or Parish Office who will then get in touch with you to arrange a time to meet to plan the service.
+If you make the funeral arrangements directly with the funeral director, they will contact the Parish Office who will then get in touch with you to arrange a time to meet to plan the service.

 What are the options?